alloy-d/short/trapped.markdown

 He could see many white towers through the window, but there was only one of the same deep red as the room accents.

-"That's the director's place," the bench answered.
+"That's the director's place," the ottoman answered.
 "Hmm, maybe you should go see him."

 "The *director*?"

-"Yeah," the bench said wistfully, "he might be able to help."
+"Yeah," the ottoman said wistfully, "he might be able to help."

 "How do I get there?"

 "Well...
 I don't really know," it began, but before it could finish its thought, a piece of the wall opposite the window dissolved away, leaving an opening to a castle hallway.
-The bench was alone.
+The ottoman was alone.

 He walked briskly down the hall, in the direction of the red tower.
 It wasn't long before he reached the first branch in the path, at